Sport Medicine & Injury Clinic in Chicago

 Whether you’re a professional or a semi-professional athlete, or simply an active person that enjoys sports on the weekends, your body is equally vulnerable to sports injuries.
 When you injure your knee on a ski slope, or overdo it during practice, you deserve the same access to a sports injury doctor.

-Our sports injury doctors in Chicago have access to the tools and technologies to diagnose and treat the source of your pain.
+Our sports medicine & injury doctors in Chicago have access to the tools and technologies to diagnose and treat the source of your pain.
 We provide a range of services for treating and healing both hard and soft tissue injuries, including:

 Our top-of-the-line treatments can include both active and passive physical therapy.
 Our Chicago sports therapy specialists offer a range of services for strengthening and healing, starting with diagnostic testing, pain management and physical therapy, and, if needed, orthopedic surgery and post-op physical therapy.